buresjan/buresjan.github.io/_pages/about.md

 - Email: buresj11@fjfi.cvut.cz

 ## Research Focus
-- CFD for cardiovascular flows in large vessels
+- Computational fluid dynamics of cardiovascular flows in large vessels
-- Shape and topology optimization of large vessel inspired geometries
+- Shape and topology optimization of vessel-inspired geometries
-- Gradient-based and derivative-free optimization, uncertainty and robustness
+- Gradient-based and derivative-free optimization, uncertainty, and robustness
 - MRI-validated flow phantoms

 ## Projects
-- **Inter-Excellence LUAUS25049** — Translation of mathematical modeling and optimization techniques to cardiovascular medicine.
-My main focus in this project is geometry optimization of total cavopulmonary connection using the lattice Boltzmann method.
-I aim to integrate the available clinical data into this procees and also to experimentally validate the process.
+- **Inter-Excellence LUAUS25049** — <em>Translation of mathematical modeling and optimization techniques to cardiovascular medicine.</em>
+My work focuses on geometry optimization of the total cavopulmonary connection using the lattice Boltzmann method, with integration of clinical data and experimental validation.
-- **GA24-11247S** — Off-diagonal thermodynamics and its connection with other factors as a route to predictable selectivity in C-H bond cleavage.
-My role is mainly automating the workflows for predicting bimolecular reaction barriers and performing subsequent statistical analysis.
+- **GA24-11247S** — <em>Off-diagonal thermodynamics and its connection with other factors as a route to predictable selectivity in C-H bond cleavage.</em>
+I develop automated workflows for predicting bimolecular reaction barriers and perform the associated statistical analyses.

 ## For Students
-If your interests overlap with my work in mathematical modeling, optimization, or scientific computing, please reach out.
+If your interests overlap with my work in mathematical modeling, optimization, or scientific computing, feel free to get in touch.
 I am happy to discuss supervision options, project ideas, or other ways we can collaborate on topics that excite you.

 </div>